 We’re celebrating the spring birthday of our most prolific cover artist with three very different springtime covers.
 His 1931 cover we call Queen of Spring is what J.C.
 Leyendecker (March 23, 1874–July 25, 1951) was known for: an elaborate tapestry of a painting, lush in detail.

 Leyendecker also painted delightful cover characters like the very different spring queen on the May 15, 1937, cover: a take-no-prisoners woman ready for spring cleaning.

-Leyendecker was adept at sweet depictions of children, like these two from 1908, all dressed-up for Easter.
+He was adept at sweet depictions of children, like the two on his April 4, 1908, cover all dressed-up for Easter.